electron/electron/docs/breaking-changes.md

 ## Planned Breaking API Changes (33.0)

+### Deprecated: `textured` option in `BrowserWindowConstructorOption.type`

+The `textured` option of `type` in `BrowserWindowConstructorOptions` has been depecated with no replacement.
+This option relied on the [`NSWindowStyleMaskTexturedBackground`](https://developer.apple.com/documentation/appkit/nswindowstylemask/nswindowstylemasktexturedbackground) style mask on macOS, which has been deprecated with no alternative.

 ### Deprecated: `systemPreferences.accessibilityDisplayShouldReduceTransparency`

 The `systemPreferences.accessibilityDisplayShouldReduceTransparency` property is now deprecated in favor of the new `nativeTheme.prefersReducedTransparency`, which provides identical information and works cross-platform.